Team-Lions/project-cat-walk/README.md

 This is a front end focused project using React, React-bootstrap, and Styled Components to create a stylish web-shopping portal with all the functionality users would expect from a large online retailer.

  # Workflow
- For this project we maintained one master branch, one staging branch, and individual feature branches as for each component.
+ For this project we maintained one main branch, one staging branch, and individual feature branches as for each component.
 Sprint plans were tracked using [Trello](https://trello.com/b/SjWdKe9X/catwalk-fec-project).
 When features were ready to be added into stage the following steps were taken:
   1. Pull down the stage branch
   2. Merge local feature branch with local stage branch
   3. Validate that all features are still working correctly
   4. Push changes to GitHub and create a pull request into staging
   5. Another teammember must complete a code review before giving the ok to merge
-  6. At the end of the sprint, stage is merged in master
+  6. At the end of the sprint, stage is merged in main

 # Get Started
   To run this on your own machine, execute the follwing commands from a terminal in the root folder: